From Passive to Proactive: A Hierarchical Multi-Agent Framework for Automated Medical Pre-Consultation: Methods

 The second stage employed a hybrid validation approach combining automated prediction with expert medical review.
-We first applied our triage prediction model to each remaining record using the HPI, PH, and CC information as input features.
+We first applied our triage prediction model to each remaining record using HPI, PH, and CC information as input features.
 Records where the predicted department assignment matched the original ground truth were automatically validated and retained.
-For cases where automated prediction disagreed with the original triage decision, we engaged qualified medical professionals to conduct thorough manual verification, ensuring the accuracy and reliability of our ground truth labels.
+For cases where automated prediction disagreed with the original triage decision, qualified medical professionals conducted thorough manual verification to ensure accuracy and reliability of ground truth labels.